Joseph (Genesis): Etymology

 The Bible offers two explanations of the name Yosēf: first, it is compared to the triliteral א־ס־ף (ʾ-s-p), meaning "to gather, remove, take away": "And she conceived, and bore a son; and said, God hath taken away my reproach" (Genesis 30:23); Yosēf is then identified with the similar root יסף (y-s-p), meaning "to add": "And she called his name Joseph; and said, The LORD shall add to me another son."
 (Genesis 30:24).

 Biblical narrative

 Birth and family

-Joseph, son of Jacob and Rachel, lived in the land of Canaan with ten half-brothers, one full brother, and at least one half-sister.
+Joseph, son of Jacob and Rachel, lived in the land of Canaan with ten half brothers, one full brother, and at least one half sister.
 He was Rachel's firstborn and Jacob's eleventh son.
 Of all the sons, Joseph was preferred by his father, who gave him a "long coat of many colors".
-(Note: Another possible translation is "coat with long sleeves" (Jastrow 1903)) When Joseph was seventeen years old, he shared with his brothers two dreams he had: in the first dream, Joseph and his brothers gathered bundles of grain, of which those his brothers gathered, bowed to his own.
+(Note: Another possible translation is "coat with long sleeves" (Jastrow 1903)) When Joseph was seventeen years old, he shared with his brothers two dreams he had: in the first dream, Joseph and his brothers gathered bundles of grain, and those gathered by his brothers bowed to his own.
 In the second dream, the Sun (father), the Moon (mother), and eleven stars (brothers) bowed to Joseph himself.
 These dreams, implying his supremacy, angered his brothers and made the brothers plot his demise.